IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ### App Manifest (Required)

 * Edit the [app_manifest.json](../app_manifest.json) file and
-  set DeviceAuthentication to your tenant id and replace IOTechHub with your IoT Hub name in AllowedConnections:
+  replace the DeviceAuthentication value \<tenant-uuid-identifier\> with your tenant id and replace <IOTHub> with your IoT Hub name in AllowedConnections

   ```bash
   azsphere tenant list